 - Defective defrost control board – If your refrigerator uses a defrost control board to control the defrost cycle instead of a timer, the board could be defective.
 While the control board cannot be easily tested, you can inspect it for signs of burning or a shorted out component.

 - Failed main control board – Since the refrigerator’s main control board regulates the power supply to all of the appliance’s components, a failing board may be unable to allow voltage to be sent to the defrost system.
 Before you replace a main control board, you should rule out the other possible causes.

 Keep your refrigerator defrosting with parts from Repair Clinic

 Once you’ve determined that it’s a defective heater, thermostat, timer, or control board that has caused your refrigerator’s defrost system to fail, you’ll need to find the specific part that matches your model.
 That’s where Repair Clinic can help.
-Enter the full model number of the refrigerator in the Repair Clinic website search bar for a complete list of compatible parts.
+Enter the full model number of the refrigerator in the Repair Clinic website search bar for a complete list of compatible parts like our Frigidaire replacement parts.
 Use the “Part Category” filter (“Heating Element”) and “Part Title” filter (“Defrost Heater Assembly”) to narrow the list down to ID the exact part that fits your fridge.
 While Repair Clinic stocks parts for all the top brands in refrigeration, including Whirlpool, GE, Kenmore, LG, Samsung, Frigidaire, and Amana, entering the full model number of your refrigerator will ensure you find the right matching part.